haimengzhao/CAE-ADMM/README.md

 ## Abstract

-We introduce CAE-ADMM (ADMM-pruned compressive autoencoder), a lossy image compression model, inspired by researches in neural architecture search (NAS) and is capable of implicitly optimizing the bitrate without the use of an entropy estimator.
-Our experiments show that by introducing alternating direction method of multipliers (ADMM) to the model pipeline, the pruning paradigm yields more accurate results (SSIM/MS-SSIM-wise) when compared to entropy-based approaches and that of traditional codecs (JPEG, JPEG 2000, etc.) while maintaining acceptable inference speed.
-We further explore the effectiveness of the pruning method in CAE-ADMM by examining the generated latent codes.
+We introduce ADMM-pruned Compressive AutoEncoder (CAE-ADMM) that uses Alternative Direction Method of Multipliers (ADMM) to optimize the trade-off between distortion and efficiency of lossy image compression.
+Specifically, ADMM in our method is to promote sparsity to implicitly optimize the bitrate, different from entropy estimators used in the previous research.
+The experiments on public datasets show that our method outperforms the original CAE and some traditional codecs in terms of SSIM/MS-SSIM metrics, at reasonable inference speed.

 ## Paper
 [arXiv:1901.07196 [cs.CV]](https://arxiv.org/abs/1901.07196)